Aman-Gaikwad/libgen_scrapping/README.md

 ## Requirements
 - Selenium
 - Beautifulsoup4
-- Chrome driver (or driver of you favorite browser)
+- Chrome driver (or driver of your favorite browser)